PSLmodels/OG-Core/docs/book/content/theory/government.md

     \theta_{j,R,t+R} = \frac{PIA_{j,R,t+R} \times 12}{factor \times w_{t+R}}
   ```

-  Note that $aIME_{j,R,t+R}$ is a function of each households' earning history, but their choice of earning may depend on their retirement benefit.
+  Note that $AIME_{j,R,t+R}$ is a function of each households' earning history, but their choice of earning may depend on their retirement benefit.
 Solving this exactly would introduce and additional fixed point problem in both the steady state solution and in the time path solution.
 The latter would be extremely computationally taxing.
 Therefore, we make the simplification of determining the AIME for each type $j$ using the steady state solution and earnings for type $j$ in the steady state.
 This leads to some approximation error, but because $\theta_j$ is adjusted by the current wage rate, this approximation error is minized.

   The pension amount for households under the US-style social security system is then: